-Schools teach a range of subjects and a secondary school pupil will usually be able to have some choice on which subjects s/he studies.
-However, the school will advise a pupil about which subjects would be most appropriate for the pupil to study, taking into account her/his academic ability and future career plans.
+Schools teach a range of subjects and a secondary school pupil will usually be able to have some choice on which subjects they study.
+However, the school will advise a pupil about which subjects would be most appropriate, taking into account their academic ability and future career plans.

-If the school refuses to let your child study her/his subject of choice, and you feel it is because of her/his sex, the school may be discriminating against you, and you can complain.
+If the school refuses to let your child study their subject of choice, and you feel it is because of their sex, the school may be discriminating against you, and you can complain.
 See sex discrimination

 Choosing a school